Patrick McClean

-Patrick McClean (born 22 November 1996) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Sligo Rovers.
-His previous clubs are Derry City (over 2 spells), Waterford & Glentoran (over 2 spells).
+Patrick McClean (born 22 November 1996) is a professional footballer from Northern Ireland, who plays as a defender for League of Ireland Premier Division club Derry City.
+His previous clubs are Waterford, Glentoran and Sligo Rovers.

 Club career

 Youth career

 Derry native McClean was raised in the Creggan area of the city and came through the Derry City academy, with his first involvement at first team level coming when he was named on the bench against Galway United on 6 February 2015.

 Derry City

 McClean made his senior debut for Derry City on 18 September 2015, replacing Ryan McBride from the bench in the 82nd minute of a 1–0 win at home to Shamrock Rovers.
-On 16 April 2016, he scored his first goal in senior football, with a 35 yard equaliser in a 1–1 draw away to Longford Town.
+On 16 April 2016, he scored his first goal in senior football, with a 35-yard equaliser in a 1–1 draw away to Longford Town.

 Waterford

-On 4 January 2017, McClean signed for League of Ireland First Division club Waterford on a 1 year contract.
+On 4 January 2017, McClean signed for League of Ireland First Division club Waterford on a 1-year contract.
 He made his debut for the club in a 1–0 loss away to Athlone Town on 24 February 2017 in the first game of the season.
 His first goal for the club came on 10 March 2017, opening the scoring in a 2–0 win over UCD at the UCD Bowl.
 He scored 2 goals in 27 appearances in all competitions as the club won the 2017 League of Ireland First Division title to gain promotion to the Premier Division.
-On 6 November 2017, he signed a new 1 year contract with the club, but departed just 4 months later, a week into the new season.
+On 6 November 2017, he signed a new 1-year contract with the club, but departed just 4 months later, a week into the new season.